Refurbishing Leyton Cricket Pavilion and the Tin Hut building

 How can I make comments on the proposals?

-If you have any questions about this project, you can also contact us by emailing regeneration@walthamforest.gov.uk (external link).
+If you have any questions about this project, you can contact us by emailing regeneration@walthamforest.gov.uk (external link).